I'm a business manager, registered EMT, hospital technician, hyperbaric technician, safety consultant, and CPR certified.

-Every now and then, though, we made their day by doing a little something extra like picking them up some groceries or holding their hand and telling them a story while they're going to especially bad pain.
-When you see the same people every day, they become like your own grand parents, so you tend to get more involved than you otherwise would.
+Every now and then, though, we made their day by doing a little something extra like picking them up some groceries or holding their hand and telling them a story while they're going through especially bad pain.
+When you see the same people every day, they become like your own grandparents, so you tend to get more involved than you otherwise would.

 Sometimes Pretty, Sometimes Ugly

 To be honest, I jumped at the opportunity to move on, despite missing seeing my regular patients daily.
 Most for-profit EMS companies try to run as cheaply as possible, which leads to substandard conditions for the employees and dangerous situations for the patients.
 One time our stretcher broke while lifting a 300lb patient on it.
 We caught him, but it killed my back.